MoeinSorkhei/Annotation/README.md

 * `--resize_factor`: Determines how much the DICOM high resolution images should be resized (default: 7).

 Note that the default values of all the parameters could be found in the `globals.py` file.

+___
+### Additional notes:
+* It is OK if for any reason a session is not ended successfully, or if you decide to close a session (close the UI window) in the middle of the process.
+All the ratings are saved while you are using the tool and nothing will be lost.
+You can simply run a new session again by running the corresponding command.
+* The UI will show a success message when an image is successfully inserted into the perfectly sorted list or bins.
+It could also show a message denoting that a case (the image that is being rated) is aborted due to inconsistency in rating.
+These are shown only to inform the rater, you can continue rating regardless of the message.